rocketacademy/sarah-classic/course-logistics/pro-tips.md

 Sometimes we wish to enable or disable certain segments of our code for quick testing.
 The easiest way to do this is to "comment out" the code we want to disable by turning it into comments, making our JavaScript runtime ignore those lines of code.

 Rather than adding `//` to the start of each line manually, VSCode has a shortcut that allows us to comment out multiple lines simultaneously.
-To do this, select all lines we wish to comment out, then use the keyboard shortcut `Ctrl + /` on Windows, or `Cmd + /` on Mac.
+To do this, select all lines we wish to comment out, then use the keyboard shortcut `Ctrl+/` on Windows, or `Cmd+/` on Mac.

 ### Editing a Variable Name in Multiple Places Concurrently